 How rowing machines work

 Typical rowing machines come in three types: hydraulic, magnetic, and/or air resistance.
 They are built to mimic the motion of rowing as in “rowing a boat” using a pair of oars and a sliding seat.
 The use of a rowing machine is low-impact and works out muscles in your arms, back, abdomen, and legs.
 Out of the many cardio machines in the gym, a rowing machine is one of the few that can actually strengthen your back muscles.
-If you recall in a previous post, actor to warm-up before his because it targets major muscle groups.
+If you recall in a previous post, actor Jason Statham utilizes a rowing machine to warm-up before his interval workouts because it targets major muscle groups.

 Health benefits of rowing machines